Glass French Nails Are A Modern Take On A Timeless Classic

 Enter: the “glass French” manicure.

-Adding a hint of shimmer and shine to a classic look, this style has a familiarly neutral base, but replaces that solid white tip with an iridescent cat-eye effect that catches the light like glass.
-One for the die-hard French manicure fans or those who are looking for a playful summer upgrade, here’s everything you need to know about the trend.
+Adding a hint of shimmer and shine to a classic look, this style has a familiar neutral base, but replaces that solid white tip with an iridescent cat-eye effect that catches the light like glass.
+One for the die-hard French manicure fans or those who are looking for a playful winter upgrade, here’s everything you need to know about the trend.

 What are glass French nails?